 Cannabinoids are the active, chemical compounds in cannabis flowers that have medicinal properties.
 These compounds are used to treat symptoms like pain, inflammation, and nausea.
 When ingested, these chemical compounds interact with different receptors in the body (including your body’s natural cannabinoid receptors).

 Cannabis has an estimated 85-113 different types of cannabinoids (THC is just the most well-known cannabinoid compound).
-Some of these cannabinoids (compounds) have proven medical value with cannabinoids for pain relief.
+Some of these cannabinoids (compounds) have proven medical value.
 The chemical compounds CBC, CBD, CBN, and THC are all found in marijuana and linked to pain relief, arthritis relief, and help with inflammation, fibromyalgia, spinal injury, and more.

 Feeling “high” can be a reaction to ingesting cannabis.
 However, depending on the administration method and strain, getting “high” is not always an effect.
 Many states legalize cannabis for medical use only when the psychoactive components of the cannabis are removed.